 The platform has been busy developing merchandising options, badges to allow live tipping from the audience (yes, just like Twitch).
 Here are some examples of how you take advantage of the platform.
 Since you’re music pros just like us, don’t forget about cross posting and brand partnerships!
 This is more suited for your most known projects, but these Social Media platforms are all about reaching new audiences: take the opportunity!

 These coordinated actions can sometimes be monetized and require contracts that you might new to follow up on.
 Thing is, since it’s a bit new for several actors, you need a clear overview of your music business which is getting broader and broader.
-Not to worry; Reprtoir created Works Manager, to link all contracts to artists, tracks or any item of your online catalog.
+Not to worry; Reprtoir created Catalog Management Solution, to link all contracts to artists, tracks or any item of your online catalog.
 Easier than a messy folder!

 Developing music strategies on TikTok